 |Software focus||Graphical User Interface||Command line|

-This may sound simple and easy to achieve (which it is if you carefully maintain your R code in script files) but has profound implications for teaching and the scientific process (Pebesma, Nüst, and Bivand 2012).
+Reproducibility is a major advantage of command-line interfaces, but what does it mean in practice?
+We define it as follows: “A process in which the same results can be generated by others using publicly accessible code.”This may sound simple and easy to achieve (which it is if you carefully maintain your R code in script files), but has profound implications for teaching and the scientific process (Pebesma, Nüst, and Bivand 2012).

-Our approach differs from early adopters such as Stan Openshaw in one important way, however.
-At the turn of the 21st Century it was unrealistic to expect readers to be able to reproduce code examples, due to barriers preventing access to the necessary hardware, software and data.
+Our approach differs from early adopters such as Stan Openshaw, however, in its emphasis on reproducibility and collaboration.
+At the turn of the 21st Century, it was unrealistic to expect readers to be able to reproduce code examples, due to barriers preventing access to the necessary hardware, software and data.
 Fast-forward two decades and things have progressed rapidly.
-Anyone with access to a laptop with ~4GB RAM can realistically expect to be able to install and run software for geocompuation on publicly accessible datasets, which are more widely available than ever before (as we will see in Chapter 6).2 Unlike early works in the field all the work presented in this book is reproducible using code and example data supplied alongside the book, in R packages such as spData, the installation of which is covered in Chapter 2.
+Anyone with access to a laptop with sufficient RAM (at least 8 GB recommended) can install and run software for geocomputation, and reproduce the contents of this book.
+Financial and hardware barriers to geocomputation that existed in 1990s and early 2000s, when high-performance computers were too expensive for most people, have been removed.2 Geocomputation is also more accessible because publicly accessible datasets are more widely available than ever before, as we will see in Chapter 8.
+Unlike early works in the field, all the work presented in this book is reproducible using code and example data supplied alongside the book, in R packages such as spData, the installation of which is covered in Chapter 2.

 Geography has played an important role in explaining and influencing humanity’s relationship with the natural world long before the invention of the computer, however.
 Alexander von Humboldt’s travels to South America in the early 1800s illustrates this role: not only did the resulting observations lay the foundations for the traditions of physical and plant geography, they also paved the way towards policies to protect the natural world (Wulf 2015).
 This book aims to contribute to the ‘Geographic Tradition’ (Livingstone 1992) by harnessing the power of modern computers and open source software.